hongthanh909/fcj-workshop-template-main/content/5-Workshop/5.05-deploy-infrastructure/_index.md

 pre: " <b> 5.05. </b> "
 ---

-#### Tổng quan
+#### Overview

-Trong bước này, bạn sẽ deploy tất cả infrastructure stacks lên AWS theo đúng thứ tự dependencies.
-Dự án EveryoneCook sử dụng **5-Stack Architecture** với AWS CDK.
+In this step, you will deploy all infrastructure stacks to AWS in the correct dependency order.
+The EveryoneCook project uses a **5-Stack Architecture** with AWS CDK.

 #### 5-Stack Architecture